arjunr2/WALI/README.md

 We produce a baseline implementation in [WAMR](https://github.com/SilverLineFramework/wasm-micro-runtime/tree/wali).
 For details on how to implement these native APIs in WAMR, refer [here](https://github.com/bytecodealliance/wasm-micro-runtime/blob/main/doc/export_native_api.md)

-To build the WAMR-WALI runtime:
+To build the WALI-enabled WAMR runtime:
 ```shell
 git submodule update --init wasm-micro-runtime
 make iwasm